Grange Hill series 4

 The fourth series of the British television drama series Grange Hill began broadcasting on 30 December 1980 and finished on 27 February 1981 with a Christmas Special being broadcast on 28 December 1981 on BBC1.
-The series follows the lives of the staff and pupils of the eponymous school, an inner-city London comprehensive school.
+The series follows the lives of the staff and Students of the eponymous school, an inner-city London comprehensive school.
 It consisted of nineteen episodes (including the Christmas Special).